 Kohlrabi is one of those weird veggies that not many people know of.
 I became familiar with this root vegetable recently when it came in my weekly veggie box.
-Although you can have the kohlrabi raw, grated in a salad for example, you will find that when cooked its flavour is enhanced and it becomes much sweeter.
+Although you can have the kohlrabi raw, grated in a salad for example, you will find that when cooked its flavor is enhanced and it becomes much sweeter.
 For that reason, I decided to use it in some fritters along with a few more vegetables.

 These kohlrabi fritters are really easy to make and take less than 30 minutes to prepare and cook.
-We love them as a side dish with some sauce or yoghurt to dip them in.
+We love them as a side dish with some sauce or yogurt to dip them in.
 They are also good as a snack or on a day out, as they are easy to pack and eat on the move.

 Why this recipe works

 - It takes only 10 minutes to prepare the mixture for the fritters and max 20 minutes to cook them.

 - Crispy on the outside and soft in the middle.

 - Easy to follow steps and tips for the perfect fritters.

 - They are Vegan.
 No eggs or dairy in this recipe.

 - Great for little children and babies that follow BLW method.

 The recipe has 5 ingredients, on top of the kohlrabi, that you probably already have in your pantry: carrot, zucchini, green onions, flour and baking powder.
 It’s very easy to prepare the mixture and it will take you max of 10 minutes to do so.